chipster/chipster-openshift/k3s/README.md

 bash deploy.bash -f ~/values.yaml
 ```

-If you want to change a setting only momentarily, you can pass it with `--set`, but this will be overriden in the next deploy with the value form your own or default `values.yaml`.
+If you want to change a setting only momentarily, you can pass it with `--set`, but this will be overriden in the next deploy with the value from your own or default `values.yaml`.

 ```bash
 bash deploy.bash -f ~/values.yaml --set deployments.comp.configs.comp-max-jobs=10